PROJECT: Future Climate For Africa: The political economy of long-lived decisions in Africa

 – Advise the FCFA on a programmatic strategy for engaging relevant decision makers.

-The work has been commissioned based on key learning from the FCFA scoping phase research.
+The work was commissioned based on key learning from the FCFA scoping phase research.
 Political and socioeconomic factors can play a major role in determining the uptake of climate information in long-term decision-making.
 Political cycles and time horizons (i.e. the length of time politicians are in power), institutional structures within governments, and vested interests among decision-makers all influence the process of integrating science into policy.
 However, these are rarely acknowledged or addressed by climate-related actors.
 Three themes stand out from the findings from the FCFA scoping phase: i) a need to recognise the interactions between climate change and wider drivers of environmental and development change; ii) the ability to identify which types of decision should take climate information into account, and which need not; and iii) the influence of power, politics and timing.

 About FCFA: Future Climate For Africa is a £20million 5-year programme jointly funded by the UK Department for International Development (DfID) and the Natural Environment Research Council (NERC).
 It aims to support world-leading research to enhance scientific understanding and prediction of extreme weather and climate in sub-Saharan Africa, and working with African stakeholders, bring this science into use in informing adaptation to climate change.
 For more information visit the programme website.

-The work will be delivered by Pegasys.
+The work delivered by Pegasys.

 Time Frame: January 2015 – October 2015